Reviewed for current filing season: 10 June 2026

 • The goods which have been stocked before GST must not have been purchased from an unregistered dealer (if the taxpayer bought the goods from an unregistered dealer then he/she will be levied a tax against the goods).

 • Suppliers with an annual turnover below Rs.
-75 Lakhs in the preceding financial year (Rs.
-50 Lakhs for Northeastern states).
+1.5 crore in the preceding financial year (Rs.
+75 lakh for the specified special category states).

 • Suppliers who only deal in Intra-State supply of goods.